bpptkg/bpptkg-meteo/README.md

     pip install -r requirements.txt
     sphinx-build -b html docs/ /path/to/build/

+## Linting

+Use black formatter to lint and fixes code files if you made changes to the scripts.

 ## Contributing

 See `CONTRIBUTING.md` to learn how to contribute to this project.